 The pharmaceutical human growth hormone molecule itself is indeed too large to be absorbed under the tongue.
 In fact as far as we know this web site was the first to state this fact back in 1999.
 If you placed a dose of HGH injection under your tongue it would not be effective, but this is not what you do when you use a homeopathic spray.

-Homeopathic sprays work because during the very involved homeopathic process the electromagnetic essence of the growth hormone molecules are transferred into the water lattice of the base solution and so the solution itself becomes potentiated by the HGH.
+Homeopathic sprays work because during the very involved homeopathic process the electromagnetic energies of the growth hormone molecules are transferred into the water lattice of the base solution and so the solution itself becomes potentiated by the HGH.
 This potentiated solution is then absorbed under the tongue successfully.

 Competitors also like to claim that homeopathic sprays don't contain enough human growth hormone.
 Those who make this claim are really just showing how little they know about homeopathy, or else they assume their customers don't understand how homeopathy works and so they will believe this false claim.